ef4/debugify/README.md

-Debugify provides a [Browserify](http://browserify.org/) transform that grabs references to every module imported in your bundle, and exposes them for use in the console.
+Debugify provides a [Browserify](http://browserify.org/) transform that grabs references to every module imported in your bundle, and exposes them for use in the browser console.

 It was inspired by [Requireify](https://github.com/johnkpaul/requireify), but I wanted to